 The result was a long sought after victory for the couple who had bought the apartment in Estepona in 2003 ‘off-plan’ i.e. before the property had been built.
 After losing the initial court case in Estepona in 2006, the Appeal Court in Malaga agreed with the legal argument put forward on behalf of the couple in 2007 while the Supreme Court also considered the contract for purchase to have been nullified.

-The promotor had maintained throughout the original case and the appeals that there was no contradiction given that there were sea and mountain views from the complex in general, though not necessarily from each apartment in particular.
+The property promoter had maintained throughout the original case and the appeals that there was no contradiction given that there were sea and mountain views from the complex in general, though not necessarily from each apartment in particular.

 It was important in the view of the court that the purchase took place ‘off-plan’ such that it was not possible to verify that the brochure had not been accurate and that the specific characteristics valued by the purchasers – views of the mountains and the sea – were decisive in convincing the couple to go ahead with the purchase.